sgronlun/lotro-companion-distrib/lotro-companion/README.txt

 1.3 Internet connection
 -----------------------
-This new version of LOTRO Companion does not require an Internet connection.
+This version of LOTRO Companion does not require an Internet connection.
 If you have one, it will check for available software updates (maximum once a day).

 2. UPGRADING FROM A PREVIOUS VERSION